Advertisement

 Stressed horse: the four ‘Fs’ they do in response

-“You’ll often see horses being punished for behaviours like napping, barging, biting, rearing, bolting or being anxious, but horses can only communicate with us is through their behaviour and body language and, chances are, they will have been showing subtle signs of stress long before it got to this stage,” says equine behaviour consultant Justine Harrison.
-“It’s vital to read the cues our horses display so we can keep them mentally and physically healthy and ourselves safe.”
+Chances are, they will have been showing subtle signs of stress long before it got to “bad” behaviour stage.
+This is why it’s vital to read the subtle cues our horses display so we can keep them mentally and physically healthy and ourselves safe.

-Horses in the wild are highly tuned to signs of danger or stress for the herd and they’ll do one of four things in response.
-These ‘Four Fs’, explains Justine, can happen in isolation or combination.
+Horses in the wild are highly tuned to signs of danger or stress for the herd and they’ll do one of four things (or a combination of several) in response:

 1. Flight